← All posts

 Tracking is the visible part.
 Underneath, the platform is built to a higher bar than the story so far shows.
 Many operators run on one shared system, so each operator's data is walled off from every other's.
 That separation is enforced automatically, so a leak between operators can't ship by accident.

 Access is just as controlled.
 Everyone from a platform admin to an operator's dispatcher to a rider sees only what they should, with no way to reach across that line.
-And every change to the record is logged, so the service numbers an operator reports up the chain can always be traced back to what actually happened.
-There are no side doors.
+Every change to the record is logged, so the service numbers an operator reports up the chain can always be traced back to what actually happened.

 Why the reports are the real product

-For the operator paying the bills, the live map and route ladders run the daily operation, and dispatchers lean on them constantly.
+For the operator, the live map and the route views that depict how shuttles are spaced run the daily operation, and dispatchers lean on them constantly.
 The compliance reporting is what renews the contract.

-Operators hold shuttle providers to measurable service levels: how often a shuttle arrives, when vehicles depart the terminal, how many are running at once.
+The airport holds the operator to measurable service levels: how often a shuttle arrives, when vehicles depart the terminal, and how many are running at once.
 Those metrics aren't a dashboard nicety.
 They are the contract.

-Most systems reverse-engineer those numbers from raw GPS with a pile of heuristics, which is exactly why the numbers are arguable.
+Most systems reverse-engineer those numbers from raw GPS with a pile of heuristics, which is exactly why the numbers are open to dispute.
 Ours are computed from the same coherent record of what each vehicle actually did, lap by lap, terminal by terminal.
 Get the model right and the reports come out trustworthy without extra effort.

 The takeaway